AbdurRahmanNashith/AirBus/README.md

 # AirBus
-Flight Ticket Booking using PHP, Mysql
+Flight Ticket Booking using PHP, Mysql, CSS

 A web application for flight ticket booking with the following use cases User Use Cases